 The evidence is strong enough in favour of acupuncture to lead some researchers to suggest it may be an alternative for traditional pain relief medications in patients with osteoarthritis.
 (4)

-Acupuncture and electroacupuncture should be given for a minimum of four weeks.
+Acupuncture should be given for a minimum of four weeks.
 (4, 5)

 Chronic pain conditions generally should be treated with a course of 10 acupuncture sessions, based on how pain signals from osteoarthritis can influence pain pathways in the central nervous system.
 Using acupuncture stimulation is thought to reverse these pain pathways, especially when given over a prolonged period of time.
 In research studies, pain usually decreases as the treatment time increases.
 (4)